vdcrea/json_formatter/README.markdown

 # Json Formatter

-This extension save input fields and markdown textareas to a Json encoded string, and makes easier the output of a Json page.
+This extension save input fields and markdown textareas to a Json encoded string (escaping invalid characters: single quote, quotes, backslash, and control characters like `\n` or `\t`), to make easier the output of a Json page.

 Three text formatters are available:

-- Json String for input fields
+- Json String for input fields (string formatter)
-- Json Title for input fields
+- Json Title for input fields (string formatter)
-- Json CommonMark for textareas
+- Json CommonMark for textareas (markup formatter)

-In order to use the string formatters you have to install the [text box field extension][4] so you can apply a text formatter for an input field.
+In order to use the string formatters you will need to install the [text box field extension][4] so you can apply a text formatter for an input field.

 **Json String**
 Escape invalid Json characters and save the value wrapped in quotes.